Before we get into it, grab a snack, sit back and relax because..

 8-track tape.
 Developed in 1964 by Bill Lear, it just continued off of the concept of the 4 Track, becoming the new standard around the late 1960’s.

-During the 80’s and 90’s, the digitization of recording and production is what actually revolutionized the way we approach and create music.
-No longer is it even necessary to obtain expensive gear or use ancient recording devices for the purposes of creating tracks.
+During the 80’s and 90’s, the digitization of recording and production is what actually revolutionized the way we approach and create music today.
+No longer is it even necessary to obtain expensive gear or use ancient recording devices for the purposes of laying down a track.

 We now have VST’s, DAW’s, and MIDI for all that!!
 But what are they?

 What is VST?